Mixin Type Declarations

 Behavior

-- Annotation Injection: When a mixin is applied to a declaration (e.g.,
+- Attribute Injection: When a mixin is applied to a declaration (e.g.,

-@[Serializable]), all annotations inside the mixin are injected into the declaration. - Overridability: Annotations in the final declaration override those from mixins, except for explicit
+@[Serializable]), all attributes inside the mixin are injected into the declaration. - Overridability: Attributes in the final declaration override those from mixins, except for explicit

-@Typeannotations. - Conflict Resolution: If two mixins inject conflicting annotations (e.g.,
+@Typeattributes. - Conflict Resolution: If two mixins inject conflicting attributes (e.g.,

 @ToString(A)and@ToString(B)), the user must explicitly resolve the conflict in the final declaration.